obscrivn/databasebook/_sources/welcome.md

 The current course header can stay for now.
 It is familiar and works well for a course landing page.

-The more modern architecture concept is better used inside the course content, where it can help students connect database systems to real application design.
+The more modern architecture concept is better used inside the course content, where it can help you connect database systems to real application design.

 ```{figure} _static/course-header-architecture.svg
 :name: welcome-course-header-architecture